-- Collect test books, answer documents, scratch paper, testing tools, and accessibility/ accommodations tools (as needed) from students. - If testing another Section on the same day, collect materials, but do not return materials to the STC until after the next Section is complete. - Return all test materials to your School Test Coordinator.
+- Collect all test materials from those students who still have test books and materials. - If testing another Section on the same day, take a break and then read the script to begin the next Section.
+At that time, materials and test books may be redistributed. - After all testing has ended for the day, return all test materials to your School Test Coordinator.
 Report any missing materials and absent students. - Report any testing irregularities to your School Test Coordinator.

 Note: If you are administering more than one Section during the same day, allow students to take a short break (e.g., restroom break, stretch break) or extended break (e.g., lunch).
-Test books and answer documents should be collected and secured if the break exceeds 15 minutes.
+Test books, answer documents, and test materials should be collected at the end of the Section and secured if the break exceeds 15 minutes.
 The Test Administrator must remain with the test books and answer documents at all times unless they are secured.
 Once students have returned and are seated, read the script to move on to the next Section.

-The previous directions should be used for all Sections of Grades 4-8 and Grade 10 of the ELA/L Assessment.
+The previous directions should be used for all Sections of the Grade 10 ELA/L Assessment.